-Minecraft is almost perfect.
-Minecraft with mods: well, it’s even better.
-Nearly six years since Minecraft’s first public release, it might be starting to feel a little built same-y.
+Minecraft mods.
+They complete the game.
+Nearly six years since the first public release of Minecraft PC, it might be starting to feel a little built same-y.
 If you feel that way, it’s time to fall head over heels in love all over again.
-Here's a list of the thirty most creative, time-saving, and useful mods for Minecraft.
+Here's a list of the thirty most creative, time-saving, useful and simply the best Minecraft mods.

 When it comes to installing mods, always check out your options.
 Some mods come with auto-installers, which make them very easy to handle, but many don't, so it's best to follow the instructions in the links provided very closely.

 If you do a lot of swapping mods around then you might find Magic Launcher a useful tool - it makes the whole process much simpler and easier.

 Finally, it goes without saying that if you've got a Minecraft world that you're incredibly attached to, then back it up before you fiddle around with mods too much.
 It's unlikely, but just like taking your first diamond pickaxe through a nether portal, there's always a risk that something terrible might happen.

 Now... enjoy our list of the top Minecraft mods, and let us know in the comments if we've missed any of your favourites.